Glossary of terms

 Statutory Assessment: A detailed assessment of a child's special educational needs, which informs the EHC plan.

-Transition Plan: A plan drawn up after the Year 9 Annual Review of a statement/EHC plan that draws together information from a range of individuals to plan for the young person's transition to adult life.
+Transition Plan: A plan drawn up after the Year 9 Annual Review of an EHC plan that draws together information from a range of individuals to plan for the young person's transition to adult life.

 VI: Visual Impairment